North West England: Industrial heritage

-The Liverpool and Manchester Railway was the world's first passenger inter-city railway in 1830.
-Manchester Liverpool Road railway station is the world's oldest surviving railway station, having opened on 15 September 1830; the Stockton and Darlington Railway had opened in 1825.
+The Liverpool & Manchester Railway was the world's first passenger inter-city railway in 1830.
+Manchester Liverpool Road railway station is the world's oldest surviving railway station, having opened on 15 September 1830; the Stockton & Darlington Railway had opened in 1825.
 Chat Moss was a problem to constructing the railway, with Edge Hill Tunnel and Sankey Viaduct; the line was bitterly opposed by William Molyneux, 2nd Earl of Sefton.
 The Bridgewater Canal was the first recognised canal of the modern era.
 Francis Egerton, 3rd Duke of Bridgewater had visited France and noted their canals.
 John Gilbert had the innovative idea to use water pumped out of his coal mines to fill a canal from the Duke's Worsley mines to Manchester.
 It was designed by James Brindley and built in 1761.